stactools-packages/nrcan-spot-ortho/README.md

 The STAC catalog created contains assets with hrefs pointing to zipped imagery on the Geobase FTP.
 These can be be downloaded, unzipped and converted to COGs with:
 ```
-stac spot cogify-assets [catalog path] -d [COG directory] -o [overwrite]
+stac spot cogify-assets [catalog path] -d [COG directory]
 ```

-By default the COGs will be written into the same directory's as their respective STAC items, and will __not__ overwrite existing COGs.
+By default the COGs will be written into the same directory's as their respective STAC items, and will __not__ overwrite existing COGs (use `--overwrite` to do so).
 The STAC will be updated with the COG assets during this process.

 A complete SPOT STAC, including COGs, can be found [here]().
 An API for this STAC can be found [here]().